Tasuku-CV6/github-project/README.md

 ## How do you submit pull requests:

+1. Make Your Changes

+- Edit your files and save your changes in your branch.

+2. Commit Your Changes

+- Open the Source Control view by clicking the Source Control icon or using Ctrl + Shift + G.

+- Type a commit message in the input box.

+- Click the checkmark (✓) icon to commit your changes.

+3. Push Your Branch

+- Open the terminal in VS Code (View > Terminal or Ctrl + `).

+- Push your branch to the remote repository using the command git push origin your-branch-name

+4. Open the Pull Request

+- After pushing, you can typically find an option to "Create Pull Request" directly in VS Code if you're using the GitHub extension.
+You may see a prompt or notification after the push.

+- Alternatively, you can open your repository on GitHub in your web browser.
+GitHub usually shows a banner for creating a pull request immediately after pushing a new branch.

+5. Fill Out the Pull Request Form

+- On GitHub, you’ll see a form to fill out for your pull request:
+- Title: Provide a clear and concise title.
+- Description: Explain the changes made, why they were made, and any other relevant details.

+6. Create the Pull Request

+- Once you’ve filled out the necessary information, click the “Create Pull Request” button.

 ## How to create Branches:

 1. Open your Terminal and type "git branch (name of your branch)"